MartianZoo/solarnet/README.md

 # Solarnet

-Solarnet is an open-source game engine for the superlative 2016 board game *[Terraforming Mars](https://www.amazon.com/Indie-Boards-Cards-Terraforming-Board/dp/B01GSYA4K2)*.
+Solarnet is an open-source game engine for the superlative 2016 board game *[Terraforming Mars](https://www.amazon.com/Indie-Boards-Cards-Terraforming-Board/dp/B01GSYA4K2)*, published by [FryxGames](http://fryxgames.se).

 It is not a way to *play* the game.
 For that, see the [online open-source app](http://terraforming-mars.herokuapp.com) -- and please make sure to [buy a physical copy](https://www.amazon.com/Indie-Boards-Cards-Terraforming-Board/dp/B01GSYA4K2) of the game so the creators get paid!
 (The *official app* for the game, sadly, cannot be recommended.)